-4.1 The Core Strategy Single Issue Review (SIR) determines the housing requirement and distribution across the district.
-For Newmarket, this means a total of 771 dwellings are allocated in the town up to 2031.40 Five residential sites and two mixed use sites, including 400 dwellings on a site at Hatchfield Farm to the north east of the town, have been identified as being suitable to meet these needs in Newmarket.41 In August 2016, the Secretary of State decided to refuse planning permission for the 400 dwellings at Hatchfield Farm.
-Subsequently, following an Appeal Court decision, this decision has been referred back to the Secretary of State and a decision on the application is awaited at the time of writing.42

-4.2 The Forest Heath Site Allocations Local Plan explains that:

-"The level of growth planned for Newmarket generates the need for infrastructure provision to be made at the appropriate stage of the development process.
+- 4.1 The Forest Heath area of West Suffolk Council Single Issue Review (SIR) of Core Strategy Policy CS7 Overall Housing Provision and Distribution (2019) determines the housing requirement and distribution across the district.
+For Newmarket, this means a total of 771 dwellings are allocated in the town up to 2031.
+40 Five residential sites and two mixed use sites, including 400 dwellings on a site at Hatchfield Farm to the north east of the town, have been identified as being suitable to meet these needs in Newmarket.
+41 In August 2016, the Secretary of State decided to refuse planning permission for the 400 dwellings at Hatchfield Farm.
+Subsequently, following an Appeal Court decision, this refusal was referred back to the Secretary of State and a third inquiry into the issue was held in May-June 2019; a final decision is awaited from the Secretary of State at the time of writing.
+42 - 4.2 The Forest Heath area of West Suffolk Council Site Allocations Local Plan (2019) explains that: - "The level of growth planned for Newmarket generates the need for infrastructure provision to be made at the appropriate stage of the development process.
 Core Strategy Policy CS13 provides the framework and mechanism for ensuring the provision or expansion of essential infrastructure through Section 106 or CIL contributions.
-Generally, additional school places, and/or the need to improve or expand GP surgeries will be funded through development in line with the Suffolk County Council Developers Guide to Infrastructure Contributions (and relevant Topic Papers)".
-43

-- 4.3 Types of infrastructure which will be needed to deliver development in Newmarket include:44 - 'green infrastructure' (such as open spaces and play areas): provided as part of developments, and by improvement to existing green spaces, including new links to the Yellow Brick Road linear park, and to the Public Right of Way network and to the pedestrian and cycle network - traffic: mitigation schemes to improve traffic flow and safety at Junction 37 on the A14, and (depending on the location and scale of development) to lessen the impact of additional traffic on horse movements, if required - education: expansion/provision of additional pre-school settings and provision of additional primary and secondary school places - health: expansion and possible relocation of GP practices where and when appropriate (in line with emerging Clinical Commissioning Group Strategic Estates Plans [SEPs] and only after consultation with residents of the town and surrounding villages).
+Generally, additional school places, and/or the need to improve or expand GP surgeries will be funded through development in line with the Suffolk County Council Developers Guide to Infrastructure Contributions (and relevant Topic Papers)".43 - 4.3 Types of infrastructure which will be needed to deliver development in Newmarket include:44 - 'green infrastructure' (such as open spaces and play areas): provided as part of developments, and by improvement to existing green spaces, including new links to the Yellow Brick Road linear park, and to the Public Right of Way network and to the pedestrian and cycle network - traffic: mitigation schemes to improve traffic flow and safety at Junction 37 on the A14, and (depending on the location and scale of development) to lessen the impact of additional traffic on horse movements, if required - education: expansion/provision of additional pre-school settings and provision of additional primary and secondary school places - health: expansion and possible relocation of GP practices where and when appropriate (in line with emerging Clinical Commissioning Group Strategic Estates Plans [SEPs] and only after consultation with residents of the town and surrounding villages).